The tuning of a piano

-C major: c – d – e – f – g – a – b (the white keys on a piano or the buttons on
+C major: c – d – e – f – g – a – b (the white keys on a piano or the buttons on a diatonic accordion)

 C minor: c – d – eb – f – g – ab – bb